India to fend off 'agenda-driven' global ranking companies, says Modi adviser - ExBulletin

 India to fend off ‘agenda-driven’ global ranking companies, says Modi adviser

-NEW DELHI, May 26 (Reuters) – India is considering pushing back against “agenda-driven” and “neo-colonial” country rankings produced by global agencies on topics including governance and press freedom, a said a key adviser to Indian Prime Minister Narendra Modi.
-Reuters in an interview on Friday.
+India plans to push back against ‘agenda-driven’, ‘neo-colonial’ country rankings produced by global agencies on topics including governance and press freedom, a key adviser to the Prime Minister told Reuters on Friday.
+Indian Minister Narendra Modi in an interview.

 Sanjeev Sanyal, a member of Modi’s Economic Advisory Board, said India had started raising the issue in global forums.
 He said the indices were compiled by a “small group of think tanks in the North Atlantic”, sponsored by three or four funding agencies who “drive a real-world agenda”.